-According to the latest reports issued by Statistics South Africa and the World Bank, the services sector (financial services particularly) is the biggest contributor to the South African Economy.
+According to the latest reports issued by Statistics South Africa and the World Bank, the services sector (financial services mainly) is the most significant contributor to the South African Economy.

-Taxation of the sector has evolved through the years with the introduction of specific rules in relation to structured financing with special anti-avoidance measures in place in relation to certain hybrid instruments, and the third-party backed shares amongst other changes.
+Taxation of the sector has evolved through the years with the introduction of specific rules about structured financing with special anti-avoidance measures in place to specific hybrid instruments and the third-party backed shares, amongst other changes.

-If you are looking to expand into the African region using South Africa as a gateway/head office, we can advise on a financing/ capital structure that is tax-efficient for the whole group and is in line with the in-country laws.
+If you are looking to expand into the African region using South Africa as a gateway/head office, we can advise on financing or capital structure that is tax-efficient for the whole group and is in line with the in-country laws.

-- VAT apportionment matters that are generally associated with financial services.
+- VAT apportionment matters that are generally associated with financial assistance.

-- Advising on appropriate controls when foreign loans are used to finance assets currently under construction.
+- Advising on appropriate controls when foreign loans utilise finance assets currently under construction.

-- Review of inter-company loan agreements and advise on the tax implications for the group.
+- Review of inter-company loan agreements and information on the tax implications for the group.

 - Debt restructuring, preference shares vs ordinary shares vs debt, cross-border financing agreements.